-These vans were originally painted in White, the livery of insulated/refrigerated vehicles, to help reflect heat and a pastel Blue circle was also painted on each side to ease shunters' identification duties.
+These vans were originally painted in White, the livery of insulated/refrigerated vehicles, to help reflect heat.
 Unfortunately, this livery quickly became dirty causing complaints regarding their possibly insanitary condition.
 In 1964 some were repainted into an Ice Blue livery.
 Solebars, and vehicle lettering, were always painted black.